 - Choose Help, then Repair Installation.

-Uninstall & Reinstall
+Uninstall & Reinstall Adobe

 Reinstalling Acrobat or Reader is a two-step process.
-First uninstall the app, and then reinstall the latest version.
+First, uninstall the app, and then reinstall the latest version.

 Uninstall: